 From 1 July 2026, employers must pay superannuation within seven business days of payday, replacing the current quarterly system.
 This reform addresses the $6.2 billion in super that went unpaid in 2022-23, affecting one in four workers.
 The earlier contributions will deliver an average 25-year-old worker the equivalent of an extra $6,000 in today's dollars by retirement.

 Additional reforms include legislating 10 days paid family and domestic violence leave, expanding Paid Parental Leave from 20 weeks to 26 weeks by 2026 with 12% superannuation contributions from July 2025, protecting employer-funded paid parental leave when a child is stillborn or dies, and prohibiting pay secrecy clauses.
+The Fair Work Commission has continued progressing historical gender undervaluation reviews across five priority modern awards covering child care, health, and social services.
+The Commission has also moved to phase out junior pay rates for retail, fast food and pharmacy workers aged 18 to 20, and was empowered to make orders adjusting fuel terms in road transport contracts during the 2026 oil shock.

 Climate and Environment: From Laggard to Leader